bartmika/bartlomiejmika-hugo/content/post/2021/learn-crystal-lang-with-practice-problems-part-1-variables-math-and-strings.md

 - "Development"
 tags:
 - "Crystal-Lang"
+aliases:
+  - /learn-crystal-lang-with-practise-problems-part-1-variables-math-and-strings/
 ---

 ![](/img/2021/09-08/jason-d-k65_6C4hu2E-unsplash.jpg)

 Are you interested in learning [#Crystal-Lang](/tags/crystal-lang/) but having difficulty because you are a [tactile learner](https://en.wikipedia.org/wiki/Kinesthetic_learning)?
-The purpose of this tutorial is to provide you practise problems you can try out at your leisure.
+The purpose of this tutorial is to provide you practice problems you can try out at your leisure.

 <!--more-->

 Recently on [HackerNews](https://news.ycombinator.com/item?id=27903288) I discovered **crystal-lang**, or sometimes shortened down to just **crystal**, a programming language that fancies itself as *slick as ruby and fast as C* had just become versioned to **1.1.0** via the post titled ["Crystal 1.1.0 is released!
 (2021)"](https://crystal-lang.org/2021/07/16/1.1.0-released.html).
 Now that crystal-lang is becoming production ready and becoming more adapted by industry, I thought about learning this language.

-The practise problems in this post are to be tried after you have installed the **crystal-lang** compiler and read the following developer docs:
+The practice problems in this post are to be tried after you have installed the **crystal-lang** compiler and read the following developer docs:

 * [Getting Started](https://crystal-lang.org/reference/getting_started/index.html)
 * [Hello World](https://crystal-lang.org/reference/tutorials/basics/10_hello_world.html)